Edited by Lillian Craton, Renée Love, and Sean Barnette

 Publication Information: Craton, Lillian, Renée Love, & Sean Barnette.
 (2017).
 Writing Pathways to Student Success.
 The WAC Clearinghouse; University Press of Colorado. https://doi.org/10.37514/PRA-B.2017.7707

 Digital Publication Date: March 25, 2017

 ISBN: 978-1-60732-770-7 (pdf) | 978-1-64215-107-7 (ePub) | 978-1-60732-769-1 (pbk)

 Series Editor: Mike Palmquist, Colorado State University

 Copyright © 2017 Lillian Craton, Renée Love, and Sean Barnette.
-This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
+This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 162 pages, with notes, illustrations, and bibliographies.
-Available in paper and cloth formats direct from University Press of Colorado, or at any online or brick-and-mortar bookstore.
-Available in PDF and ePub formats for no charge on this page at the WAC Clearinghouse.
+This book is available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
+Available in digital formats for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
-You may not reproduce this book on another Web site.
+You may not reproduce this book on another website.